junegunn/vim-easy-align/README.md

 - `:EasyAlign **/[:;]\+/`

 Notice that you can't append `\zs` to your regular expression to put delimiters on the left.
-It can be done by providing additional options.
+It can be done by providing additional options in Vim dictionary format.

 - `:EasyAlign * /[:;]\+/ { 'stick_to_left': 1, 'margin_left': '' }`